 The first thing to do in response to an emergency is to make sure everyone is safe.
-The following represents a likely immediate response process.
-Visit our Fire preparation section for information specific to bushfires.
+This should be the first step of your immediate response plan.

-Step 3: record the details of the emergency in order to report those details to appropriate authorities i.e. police, Worksafe, management and then to advise relevant family and friends of the incident using the emergency contact information you have recorded for each staff member.
+- Document details and complete incident report – Record the details of the emergency so you can report those details to appropriate authorities such as police, WorkSafe or management.
+Where required, advise staff members' emergency contacts of the incident using the contact information you have recorded in their staff records.

-- If yes, where can they be treated and what ongoing treatment will be available to them?
+- If there are injuries, where can people be treated?
+What ongoing treatment will be available?

 - What will be the impact on individual injuries or trauma on the business and potentially for how long?

-- Are there other people readily available to take the place of those injured or traumatised and if not where will you find those people?
+- Are there other people readily available to take the place of those injured or traumatised?
+If not, where will you find the help you need?

-- Are there going to be any interruptions to the normal processes for operating your business?
+- Are there going to be any interruptions to your normal operating processes?

 - What contingencies can you put in place to get the business processes back to normal in the shortest possible time?

-- Is there physical damage to the premises and if so what are the extent of these damages?
+- Is there physical damage to the premises?
+If so, what is the extent of the damages?

-- For how long will they impact the normal flow of business?
+- For how long will the damages affect the normal flow of business?

-- Do you need to get alternative premises to continue operating whilst repairs or restoration are occuring.
+- Do you need to get alternative premises to operate from during repair or restoration?

-- Are there issues with your providers or maybe issues in your environment that prevent your providers from supplying you?
+- Have your providers been affected, or are there issues in your environment that prevent your providers from supplying you?

 - How long may these issues continue and will these issues require alternate providers?

-- What actions do you have to take to either repair the damage to your profile or reinforce your brand message?
+- What actions do you have to take to repair your profile or reinforce your brand message?

-Once the initial damage assessment has been done, you need to think about what you'll do long term.
+Once you've assessed the initial damage, think about what you'll do long term.

-- re-establishing the business: if you decide to do this the CPA Australia Disaster Recovery Toolkit will help with this process
+- re-establishing the business – the CPA Australia Disaster Recovery Toolkit can help with this process